phavelar/mixtape/README.md

 1. cd target
 2. copy both mixtape-data.json and changes.json to this folder, otherwise you will need to enter the fullpath or relative path to where these files are located in your system.
+Both json files can be found under __mixtape/src/test/resources__.
 2. java -jar mixtapeApp.jar mixtape-data.json changes.json output.json

 ## Design Considerations